flyingmachine/brave-clojure-web/content/concurrency.md

 For example, let's say you're a telepath who can only read minds *after* the knowledge you would gain ceases to be useful.
 You're trying to cross a bridge guarded by a troll who will eat you if you don't answer his "riddle".
 His riddle is, "What number between 1 and 2 am I thinking of?"
-In the event that it devours you, you can at least die knowing what it was actually thinking:
+In the event that it devours you, you can at least die knowing what the troll was actually thinking:

 ```clojure
 (def ^:dynamic *troll-thought* nil)